-Inspired by legendary Stanford University women’s basketball coach Tara VanDerveer, this Fund will honor her extraordinary legacy by providing fellowships for aspiring female coaches in all collegiate sports, from basketball and volleyball to water polo and fencing, providing opportunities for women coaches to excel and become leaders.
+Inspired by legendary Stanford University women’s basketball coach Tara VanDerveer, this Fund will honor her extraordinary legacy by providing fellowships for aspiring women coaches in all collegiate sports, from basketball and volleyball to water polo and fencing, providing opportunities for women coaches to excel and become leaders.

 Teacher.
 Mentor.
 Leader.
 Woman.
 Coach.

 She teaches, coaches and transforms.
 She helps girls grow into women who want to win, in sport and in life.
 She inspires them to pass it on.
-She’s a female coach.
+She’s a coach.
 And inspiring girls and women, is what they do.

 In sport and life, girls need to see women in leadership roles.